-6.13.
-Helicopter Operations
+6.13 Helicopter Operations

-- 6.13.1.
-All helicopters at the Airport shall take-off, land or taxi only from established and recognized parking pads, designated ramps or airport taxiways and runways. - 6.13.2.
-Helicopters shall park or operate only in the areas designated for such operations. - 6.13.3.
-Helicopters shall not be operated within 200 feet of any area where light aircraft are parked or operating, unless such area is specifically established for helicopter operations. - 6.13.4.
-Helicopters shall not be taxied, towed, or otherwise moved with rotors turning unless there is a clear area of at least 40 feet in all directions from the outer tips of the rotors. - 6.13.5.
-Helicopters are prohibited from landing, taking off, or air taxiing between structures less than 120 feet apart. - 6.13.6.
-Over-flight of structure on the airfield by helicopters must be conducted without hazard to persons or property on the surface. - 6.13.7.
-Trailers or dollies shall be utilized to tow helicopters to parking pads for flights.
-Helicopter tow vehicles and trailers shall not be left at TAA public-use parking pads. - 6.13.8.
-Helicopter owners and operators with tow vehicles and trailers being utilized at the Airport must make prior arrangements with the TAA Flightline Department at (520) 573-8128 for approval and location of towing equipment.
+- 6.13.1 All helicopters at TUS shall take-off; land or taxi only from established and recognized parking pads, designated ramps or airport taxiways and runways. - 6.13.2 Helicopters shall park or operate only in the areas designated for such operations.
+Contact Airport Operations for locations. - 6.13.3 Helicopters shall not be operated within 200 feet of any area where light aircraft are parked or operating, unless such area is specifically established for helicopter operations. - 6.13.4 Helicopters shall not be taxied, towed, or otherwise moved with rotors turning unless there is a clear area of at least 40 feet in all directions from the outer tips of the rotors. - 6.13.5 Helicopters are prohibited from landing, taking off, or air taxiing between structures less than 120 feet apart. - 6.13.6 Over-flight of structure on the airfield by helicopters must be conducted without hazard to persons or property on the surface. - 6.13.7 Trailers or dollies shall be utilized to tow helicopters to parking pads for flights.
+Helicopter tow vehicles and trailers shall not be left at TAA public-use parking pads. - 6.13.8 Helicopter owners and operators with tow vehicles and trailers being utilized at the Airport must make prior arrangements with the TAA Airside Operations Department at 520.573.8190 for approval and location of towing equipment.

-6.14.
-Specialized Aeronautical Activities
+6.14 Specialized Aeronautical Activities

-- 6.14.1.
-Ultralight aircraft operations are prohibited at TIA. - 6.14.2.
-Hot air balloon operations, airship operations, parachute drops, banner or glider towing, use of motorless aircraft, and the transport of Hazardous Materials mixing with commercial, military, and other jet activities can create a hazardous environment.
-Such specialized activities require prior written approval from TAA, and may require coordination with FAA.
+- 6.14.1 Ultralight aircraft operations are prohibited at TUS. - 6.14.2 Hot air balloon operations, airship operations, parachute drops, banner or glider towing, use of motorless aircraft, and the transport of Hazardous Substances mixing with commercial, military, and other jet activities can create a hazardous environment and require special permit approval.
+Due to the unique and potentially hazardous nature of these types of operations, these activities may not be approved.

+6.14.3 Specialized activities require prior written approval from TAA, and may require coordination with FAA.